 More specifically, the aims of the program are to produce graduates who are:

-As a new program, the College's Psy.D. in Counseling Psychology Program is not yet eligible to apply for accreditation from the American Psychological Association (APA).
-However, the Psy.D. is designed to meet the standards put forward by the APA in the Guidelines and Principles for Accreditation of Programs in Professional Psychology.
+The Psy.D. in Counseling Psychology Program began in 2013 and is not accredited from the American Psychological Association (APA) at this time.
+However, the Psy.D. is designed to meet the Standards of Accreditation (SoA) put forward by the APA Commission on Accreditation (CoA).
 Further, the College intends to apply for APA accreditation at the appropriate time.

 Similarly, the program is designed to meet the educational requirements for licensure by the New Jersey State Board of Psychological Examiners and will allow graduates to apply for licensure as practicing psychologists in New Jersey.